 Eating a low-fat diet may help you lose weight (or not), but one thing it definitely does is speed up the aging process, says Usama Azam, MD, of Health Tips Hub.
 Omega-3 fatty acids—a type of fat found in fatty fish and nuts—are essential for maintaining youthful-looking skin and increasing heart health.
 “You must consume healthy fats on a regular basis,” he says.

 Wearing too much makeup

-It's a terrible catch-22: We often wear makeup to help us look younger, but much of what we put on our skin is speeding up the aging process, Dr. Azam says.
-"Wearing too much makeup clogs the skin pores and removes the natural oils which protect the skin, both of which can cause premature lines and wrinkles," he says.
-Many makeups also contain harsh chemicals and toxins.
-These 19 makeup tips can make you look naturally gorgeous.
+It’s a terrible catch-22: We often wear makeup to help us look younger, but much of what we put on our skin is speeding up the aging process, Dr. Azam says.
+“Wearing too much makeup clogs the skin pores and removes the natural oils which protect the skin, both of which can cause premature lines and wrinkles,” he says.
+Some makeup also contain harsh chemicals and toxins.

 Not having good sex

 Having sex is a great start, but if you’re routinely missing out on orgasms, then you’re not getting the maximum anti-aging benefits, Dr. Deitsch says.
 “Achieving climax can boost self-esteem, decrease anxiety and depression, and give your body a big dose of oxytocin, the happy hormone,” she explains.